 SPL file name is the document id (the value of id@root in the document information section) followed by “.xml”

+N.B. currently there are no validation aspects for the file name, however it is planned to introduce this in the future.

 A SPL labeling file contains only the SPL file and associated files.

+N.B. currently there are no validation aspects for the file package, however it is planned.

 All files associated with the SPL document are referenced from that SPL document.

+N.B. currently there are no validation aspects for the orphaned files, however it is planned.

 XML is well formed and valid against the schema.